Skip to main content

 • skill in communicating ideas effectively

-• the ability to contribute productively to a socially-negotiated group outcome
+• the ability to contribute productively to a socially negotiated group outcome

 • demonstrated leadership in facilitating or moderating a group discussion.